Hixie/isd/servers/src/systems-server/README.md

 ### `<disabled>`

-Some features can be disabled, either manually or because they're out of resources or for some other reason.
-Such features often have a `<disabled>` bit field, which is 32 bits wide.
+Some features can be disabled, either manually or because they're out of resources or for some other reason; either entirely, or merely in a manner that rate-limits the feature's normal productivity.

+Such features often have a `<disabled>` bit field, which is 32 bits wide and specifies what issues the feature is experiencing.
 The bits are defined as follows.

    0 (LSB) : The asset was manually disabled (see `fcOnOff` feature).
+             This always entirely disables the feature.
    1       : The asset's structural integrity has not yet reached the
              minimum functional threshold (see `fcStructure` feature).
+             Currently, this always entirely disables the feature.
    2       : The asset could not find a coordinating asset.
 For
              example, `fcMining` and `fcRefining` features need an ancestor asset with an `fcRegion` feature.
 This can also be reported by `fcBuilder` (there is no feature in the protocol that corresponds to the one builders need, but it is often also present on features with `fcRegion`).
+             This always entirely disables the feature.
    3       : The number of staff assigned to the asset is below the
              required number (see `fcStaffing` feature).
+             This rate-limits the feature in proportion to the fraction of jobs staffed.
    4       : The asset requires a dynasty to own it, and does not
              have one.
+             This always entirely disables the feature.
    5       : reserved, always zero
    ...
    31 (MSB): reserved, always zero